Noaht8/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Timeline

-10:00 AM EAT: Our monitoring system detected that our website was unavailable.
+10:00 AM EAT: Our monitoring system detected that our website was unavailable.<br>
-10:05 AM EAT: Our engineers began investigating the issue.
+10:05 AM EAT: Our engineers began investigating the issue.<br>
-10:15 AM EAT: Our engineers determined that the issue was caused by a failure in our load balancer.
+10:15 AM EAT: Our engineers determined that the issue was caused by a failure in our load balancer.<br>
-10:30 AM EAT: Our engineers began working to restore our website.
+10:30 AM EAT: Our engineers began working to restore our website.<br>
 12:00 PM EAT: Our website was restored.

 ## Root Cause and Resolution